How to Use This Calculator

 How do I add a specific number of days to a date?

-To add a specific number of days to a date, you simply increment the date by that number.
-For instance, if your start date is January 1st and you want to add 30 days, you count forward 30 days on a calendar.
-This calculator automates that process, accounting for the varying lengths of months and leap years to give you the precise future date.
+To add a specific number of days to a date, you simply input your desired 'Start Date' and the 'Days to Add' into the calculator.
+The system automatically increments the date by that number, accounting for the varying lengths of months and leap years to give you the precise future date.
+For example, adding 30 days to January 1st, 2026, will result in January 31st, 2026.

-What is the difference between adding days and adding business days?
+What is the difference between adding calendar days and business days?

-Adding days calculates a future date by simply counting calendar days, including weekends and holidays.
-Adding business days, however, specifically skips Saturdays, Sundays, and often designated public holidays to determine a working day in the future.
+Adding calendar days calculates a future date by simply counting every day, including weekends and holidays.
+Adding business days, however, specifically skips Saturdays and Sundays (and potentially public holidays, though this calculator only excludes weekends) to determine a working day in the future.
 This distinction is crucial for project deadlines, legal contracts, or financial settlements where only working days count.
+Our calculator provides both metrics.

 How many business days are in a typical month?